 Together, the Violence Against Women Act (VAWA), the Family Violence Prevention and Services Act (FVPSA) and the Victims of Crime Act (VOCA) Fund create and support comprehensive responses to the needs of victims of domestic violence.

-- Click here to see the breakdown of funding for VAWA and FVPSA programs and their authorization levels.
+- Click here to see the breakdown of funding for VAWA, FVPSA, and VOCA, and their authorization levels.